yohannestayez/Improved-detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

 ## Dashboard

-This folder provides a web-based dashboard for analyzing fraud data and making predictions using machine learning models.
+- This folder provides a web-based dashboard for analyzing fraud data and making predictions using machine learning models.
 It consists of a Flask API for model serving and a Dash application for interactive visualizations. more description in the folder.
+- 📫 Feel free to checkout out the dashboard at <a href="https://detection-of-fraud-cases-for-e-commerce.onrender.com">https://detection-of-fraud-cases-for-e-commerce.onrender.com</a>

 ## Contributing